UMass-Foundation-Model/Co-LLM-Agents/README.md

 ## News

-**[8/1/2023]**: we found that there are some missing files in Virtual Home's executable zip, we update a new one [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
-If you meet `XDG_RUNTIME_DIR not set in the environment` error, please download it.
+**[8/1/2023]**: We update the VirtualHome Simulator executable we used [here](https://drive.google.com/file/d/1JTrV5jdF-LQVwY3OsV3Jd3r6PRghyHBp/view?usp=sharing).
+If you met `XDG_RUNTIME_DIR not set in the environment` error previously, please check if you are using the new version we provided.

 ## Installation

-For detailed instructions on the installation of the two embodied multi-agent environments `Communicative Watch-And-Help` and `ThreeDWorld Multi-Agent Transport`, please refer to the Setup sections in `envs/cwah/README.md` and `envs/tdw_mat/README.md`, respectively.
+For detailed instructions on the installation of the two embodied multi-agent environments `Communicative Watch-And-Help` and `ThreeDWorld Multi-Agent Transport`, please refer to the Setup sections in `envs/cwah/README.md` and `envs/tdw_mat/README.md` respectively.

 ### A simple start guide for `Communicative Watch-And-Help`:

 **Step 1**: Get the VirtualHome Simulator and API

-Clone the [VirtualHome API](https://github.com/xavierpuigf/virtualhome.git) repository in envs dictionary:
+Clone the [VirtualHome API](https://github.com/xavierpuigf/virtualhome.git) repository under `envs`:

 ```bash
 cd envs